RizvanGit/space-missions-control/README.md

 # Running application

-To run development server type <code>npm run watch</code> in root directory of the project.
+To run development server <code>npm run watch</code> in root directory of the project.
 <br />
 To run deploy build execute <code>npm run build</code> in root directory of the project.